The UK’s biggest Japanese cultural event is back…

 For this year’s Christmas Market event, Hyper Japan is hosting a broad spectrum of musical guests, including FEMM, MUTANT MONSTER, LOVEBITES, BOO, Hibiki Ishikawa and xiè.

-Hyper Japan will also have the winners of the Dream Stage Competition and the Third Cosplay War coming from Japan.
+Hyper Japan will also have the winners of the Dream Stage Competition (Friday 16:45 and Saturday 11:30 on the HYPERLive stage) and the Third Cosplay War coming from Japan.
 These are both competitions in which the audience of NamaTV voted for their favourite idols/cosplayers.
 The Dream Stage Winning Idol will be performing on the HYPER Live stage, while the Third Cosplay War winner will join the COSParade and COSTest.

 FEMM (aka ‘Far East Mention Mannequins’) are an electronic music duo (consisting of RiRi and LuLa) who managed to achieve international recognition via songs such as ‘Kill the DJ’ and ‘Fxxk Boyz Get Money’.
 Signed to the Avex label, FEMM have also signed a licensing deal with JPU Records, who released a special combo pack featuring their 2014 debut album Femm-Isation and EP Pow!/L.C.S. in 2016.

 Their latest album 80s/90s J-POP REVIVAL sees the pair tackling some classic J-Pop tunes, including covers of tracks by hitomi, Yuki Saito, Kome Kome Club, Wink and the brilliant green.

 FEMM rocked London earlier in the year when they performed at a special Hyper Japan Party.
 This collaboration between Hyper Japan and JPU Records featured FEMM and chiptune artist Shirobon in performance (with J-Pop Go handling DJ duties).